Program Statement

 Rest time is also very important for our children.
 Our younger children have two hours of sleep and/or quiet time daily, based on individual requirements.
 Our older children also benefit from quiet activities each day.

-LSK believes that exploring our community by visiting parks, local business’ and recreational facilities is a great way to give our children a sense of belonging.
-We incorporate field trips into our programming as much as possible, giving the children a chance to interact with the world around them.
+LSK believes that exploring our community by visiting parks, local businesses, and recreational facilities is a great way to give our children a sense of belonging.
+We strongly believe incorporating field trips into our programming gives the children a chance to interact with the world around them.

-We provide a rich learning environment that allows children to individually express themselves. children may express themselves through music, movement, dramatic play or any creative process of their choosing.
+We provide a rich learning environment that allows individual children to express themselves.
+Children may express themselves through music, movement, dramatic play, or any creative process they choose.

 LSK believes in giving children the opportunity to self-regulate their behavior.
-Children should be given opportunity to reflect on their actions and then, with the guidance of the Educator, make positive choices.
+We offer children the chance to reflect on their actions and make positive choices with the guidance of the Educator.
 Self-regulation is a learned skill, and for those who have not achieved it yet, redirection may be an option that helps to guide the child.

 Another component of the health of each child is nutrition.
-We currently follow a Healthy Eating Policy in which we address the importance of proper nutrition and healthy eating habits.
+We currently follow a Healthy Eating Policy that addresses the importance of proper nutrition and healthy eating habits.
 We encourage children to self-regulate their diet by allowing them to serve themselves where age-appropriate.
-Staff are to model proper eating habits and table manners while enjoying a family-style meal together with the children.
-We follow an eight-week menu rotation which follows the recommendations of Canada’s Food Guide.
+Staff are to model healthy eating habits and table manners while enjoying a family-style meal with the children.
+We follow an eight-week menu rotation that follows the recommendations of Canada’s Food Guide.

-The goal of Larch Street Kids Child Care Centre is to build respectful, trusting relationships with each child, parent, employee and community partner.
-Healthy, honest relationships are the foundation of any team.
+The goal of Larch Street Kids Child Care Centre is to foster positive relationships built on respect and trust with each child, parent, employee, and community partner.
+We believe healthy and honest relationships are the foundation of any successful team.
 This can be a team of:

 All this can be achieved with guidance from the Ministry document How Does Learning Happen.